-- An application - Transcripts Click here for detailed information about acceptable transcripts - A current resume/CV, including academic history, employment history, relevant experiences, and publication list - One educational or professional recommendation.
+- An application - Transcripts Click here for detailed information about acceptable transcripts - · A current resume/CV, including academic history, employment history, relevant experiences, - One educational or professional recommendation.
 Your application will be considered incomplete, and will not be reviewed until one recommendation is submitted.